WAIOKYERE/Restaurant/README.md

 # Restaurant
-This website that shows foods available and gives information about them.
+This website shows foods available and gives information about them.